-- To be entitled to attend and vote at the Meeting (and for the purpose of the determination by the Company of the number of votes they may cast), shareholders must be registered in the Register of Members of the Company at close of trading on Wednesday 15 February 2023.
+- To be entitled to attend and vote at the Meeting (and for the purpose of the determination by the Company of the number of votes they may cast), shareholders must be registered in the Register of Members of the Company at close of trading on Tuesday 20 February 2024.
 Changes to the Register of Members after the relevant deadline shall be disregarded in determining the rights of any person to attend and vote at the Meeting. - Shareholders, or their proxies, intending to attend the Meeting in person are requested, if possible, to arrive at the Meeting venue at least 15 minutes prior to the commencement of the Meeting at 10.00 a.m.
-(UK time) on Friday 17 February 2023 so that their shareholding may be checked against the Company's Register of Members and attendances recorded. - 3.
+(UK time) on Thursday 22 February 2024 so that their shareholding may be checked against the Company's Register of Members and attendances recorded. - 3.
 Shareholders are entitled to appoint another person as a proxy to exercise all or part of their rights to attend and to speak and vote on their behalf at the Meeting.
 A shareholder may appoint more than one proxy in relation to the Meeting provided that each proxy is appointed to exercise the rights attached to a different ordinary share or ordinary shares held by that shareholder.
 A proxy need not be a shareholder of the Company. - 4.
 In the case of joint holders, where more than one of the joint holders purports to appoint a proxy, only the appointment submitted by the most senior holder will be accepted.
 Seniority is determined by the order in which the names of the joint holders appear in the Company's Register of Members in respect of the joint holding (the first named being the most senior). - 5.
 A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the resolution.
 If no voting indication is given, your proxy will vote or abstain from voting at his or her discretion.
 Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the Meeting. - 6.
-Shareholders can vote either: - by logging on to www.signalshares.com and following the instructions to appoint one or more proxies and direct your votes. - by hard copy Form of Proxy.
-You may request a hard copy Form of Proxy directly from the Registrars, Link Group, on Tel: 0371 664 0300.
+Shareholders can vote either: - by logging on to www.signalshares.com and following the instructions to appoint one or more proxies and direct your votes. - via the LinkVote+ app (please refer to the notes below). - by hard copy Form of Proxy.
+You may request a hard copy Form of Proxy directly from the Registrars, Link Group, via email at shareholderenquiries@linkgroup.co.uk or on Tel: 0371 664 0300.
 Calls are charged at the standard geographic rate and will vary by provider.
 Calls outside the United Kingdom will be charged at the applicable international rate.
-Lines are open between 09:00 - 17:30, Monday to Friday excluding public holidays in England and Wales. - in the case of CREST members, by utilising the CREST electronic proxy appointment service in accordance with the procedures set out below. - by attending the meeting and voting in person.
+Lines are open between 09:00 17:30, Monday to Friday excluding public holidays in England and Wales. - in the case of CREST members, by utilising the CREST electronic proxy appointment service in accordance with the procedures set out below. - if you are an institutional investor you may also be able to appoint a proxy electronically via the Proxymity platform (please refer to the notes below). - by attending the meeting and voting in person.

 In order for a proxy appointment to be valid a form of proxy must be completed.
-In each case the Form of Proxy must be received by the Registrars, Link Group, 10th Floor, Central Square, 29 Wellington Street, Leeds LS1 4DL by 10.00 a.m. on Wednesday 15 February 2023.
+In each case the Form of Proxy must be received by the Registrars, Link Group, PSX 1, Central Square, 29 Wellington Street, Leeds LS1 4DL by 10.00 a.m. on Tuesday 20 February 2024.